wry0313/gavinwang.dev/posts/nlp_zero_to_one.md

 ---
-title: 'GPT From Scratch in Code Spelled Out Explained in Details'
+title: '🧑‍🔧 Building a Language Model from Scratch in Code Spelled Out Explained in Details'
 date: '2023-05-29'
 ---